tomhanika/conexp-clj/doc/Factoriszing-Formal-Contexts.md

 ;;=> ci = Object-Factorization, ct = Attribute-Factorization
 ```
-4 being the size of the Factorizations.
+6 being the size of the Factorizations.

-and
+And

 ```clj
 (calcPandaContext (panda ctx-1 6))